Building Inclusive Classrooms

+Building Inclusive Classrooms

 Inclusive learning environments are ones in which students feel that their contributions and perspectives are equally valued and respected.
 The following pages offer ideas and strategies on how to create and sustain inclusive classrooms.

-CTI is piloting a new online course, Teaching & Learning in the Diverse Classroom, beginning October 15.
-This course is open to any Cornell instructor, with all disciplines and any level of diversity expertise.
+Teaching & Learning in the Diverse Classroom is a new online course open to any Cornell instructor, with all disciplines and any level of diversity expertise.
 Learn more about this course and the next course offering.

 Influence the classroom climate to enhance student learning.